bigtoga/Examples/Cloud - Azure/AZ-500/SQL Related/SQL Server Authentication.md

+**When to use each?**
-**Azure SQL Database supports AAD - how to minimize authentication prompts?** - Active Directory - Integrated
+- Active Directory - Integrated
+    - When you have already logged into your on-prem domain
+    - When you want to minimize auth. prompts
+- Application token authentication
+    - Not for humans; for apps

 **Connect Web App to Azure SQL?**
 1. AAD - create a system assigned managed identity